Women's Premier League (cricket): Records and statistics

+Awards

 Financial background

 The BCCI intends to distribute 80% of the profits from the competition among the franchise owners during the first five years.
 For the next five seasons, 60% of the profits will be shared, and from seasons 11 to 15, 50% of the profits will be distributed.
 Additionally, 80% of the revenue from the central licensing rights for the competition will be shared with the franchises.
 Franchises will also generate revenue through merchandise, ticket sales and advertising.

 Player auction

 The first auction to purchase players for each franchise was held on 13 February 2023 at Mumbai.
 Around 1,500 players registered their names.
 Each franchise had ₹12 crore to spend and had to purchase between 15 and 18 players, six of whom could be overseas players.

 The base price of an uncapped player at the first auction was between ₹10 lakh and ₹20 lakh.
 For capped players it was between ₹30 lakh and ₹50 lakh.
 In future seasons the purse size for each franchise will be increased by ₹1.5 crore each year.